KOSASIH/nexus-revoluter/docs/code_structure.md

 │   ├── FAQ.md                   # Frequently Asked Questions about the project
 │   ├── TROUBLESHOOTING.md       # Common issues and solutions
 │   ├── ROADMAP.md               # Future plans and feature enhancements
-│   └── USER_PRIVACY.md          # Guidelines on privacy features and user data protection
+│   ├── USER_PRIVACY.md          # Guidelines on privacy features and user data protection
+│   └── SUSTAINABILITY.md         # Information on sustainability initiatives and eco-friendly practices
 │
 ├── requirements.txt             # List of dependencies for the project
 ├── Dockerfile                   # Docker configuration for containerization